amyhupe/amyhupe.co.uk/src/articles/2019-03-02-the-myth-that-design-systems-solve-easy-problems.md

 It’s a nice narrative, but it doesn’t hold up.
 It’s too reductive and it undermines the hard work of design system teams and contributors.

+Not just that, but it's precisely the kind of hard work that goes into laying the foundations that makes people _want_ to use a design system.

-It’s far better to sell a system on its strengths, and with an honest portrayal of all the hard work that’s gone into it.
+It’s far better to sell it on its strengths, and with an honest portrayal of all the hard work that’s gone into it.

 ## Design system problems are everyone's problems